Category Archives: Danish Royals

 Louise Rasmussen; Credit – Wikipedia

 In 1848, Frederik’s father died and he succeeded to the Danish throne as King Frederik VII.
-During the 1830s, he had met Louise Rasmussen, a ballerina and stage actress.
+During the 1830s, he met Louise Rasmussen, a ballerina and stage actress.
 Frederik began a relationship with Louise during the 1840s and upon becoming king, he wished to marry Louise but the government was not in favor of the marriage.

 In December 1847, a month before his death, Frederik’s father King Christian VIII commissioned the drafting of a new constitution in which the absolute monarchy would be abolished.
 He died before the draft was finished.
-Upon his deathbed, Christian VIII had urged his son to continue with the work of the new constitution.
+Upon his deathbed, Christian VIII urged his son to continue with the work of the new constitution.
 On June 5, 1849, King Frederik VII signed the new constitution which made him a constitutional monarch.

 King Frederik VII and Countess Danner; Credit – Wikipedia

 King Frederik VII had to deal with the succession crisis as he had no children.
-Princess Charlotte of Denmark was the daughter of Frederik, Hereditary Prince of Denmark, the surviving son of King Frederick V of Denmark and his second wife, Juliana Maria of Braunschweig-Wolfenbüttel.
+Princess Charlotte of Denmark was the daughter of Frederik, Hereditary Prince of Denmark, the surviving son of King Frederick V of Denmark and his second wife Juliana Maria of Braunschweig-Wolfenbüttel.
 As the sister of Frederik’s father King Christian VIII, Charlotte was King Frederik VII’s aunt.
-She had married Wilhelm, Prince and later titular Landgrave of Hesse-Kassel and she was the only sibling of King Christian VIII to have children.
+She had married Wilhelm, Prince and later titular Landgrave of Hesse-Kassel, and was the only sibling of King Christian VIII to have children.
 This meant that it was likely that one of Princess Charlotte’s children would inherit the Danish throne.
 Princess Charlotte supported the solution that her branch of the family should succeed to the throne.

 Princess Charlotte’s daughter Louise of Hesse-Kassel had married her second cousin Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg.
 Christian had spent much of his youth in Denmark and also had a claim on the Danish succession.
 Through his father, he was a direct male-line descendant of King Christian III of Denmark.
 Through his mother, Christian was a great-grandson of King Frederik V of Denmark.
 King Frederik VI of Denmark was the first cousin of Christian’s mother and had been married to Christian’s maternal aunt Marie of Hesse-Kassel.
 Women could inherit the Danish throne only if there were no male heirs (Semi-Salic Law).
 On July 15, 1851, Charlotte and her son Friedrich renounced their claims to the Danish throne in favor of Charlotte’s daughter Louise, who in turn renounced her claim in favor of her husband Christian.
 The Act of Succession of 1853 officially made Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg the heir of King Frederik VII.